Optimizing Heat Alert Issuance with Reinforcement Learning: BROACH: An RL Environment for Optimizing Heat Alert Issuance

-\paragraph{Heat-related hospitalizations} We merged the heat alert and weather data with daily, county-level hospitalization counts from the Centers for Medicare and Medicaid Services (CMS).
-We included cause-specific hospitalizations previously found to be associated with extreme heat in the Medicare population: septicemia, peripheral vascular disease, urinary tract infections, and diabetes mellitus with complications \citep{bobb_2014}.
+We merged the heat alert and weather data with daily, county-level hospitalization counts from Medicare.
+We included cause-specific hospitalizations previously found to be associated with extreme heat in the Medicare population: septicemia, peripheral vascular disease, urinary tract infections, and diabetes mellitus with complications \cite{bobb_2014}.
 We excluded heat stroke and fluid and electrolyte disorders (which were also found to be associated with extreme heat in Medicare) because \citet{weinberger_heat_2021} observed a positive association between heat alerts and hospitalizations with these causes.
 They hypothesized it was due to increased awareness of heat-related symptoms and seeking medical care.
-Figure \ref{fig:mediation} illustrates this scenario as an unobserved mediation problem \citep{pearl2012mediation}, which affects the identification of the preventive effect of heat alerts.
+Figure \ref{fig:mediation} illustrates this scenario as an unobserved mediation problem \cite{pearl2012mediation}, which affects the identification of the preventive effect of heat alerts.
 We refer to the remaining causes, which we pool together into one outcome variable, as not-obviously heat-related (NOHR) hospitalizations.